-- 1.4 There remains an inherently high level of uncertainty surrounding the Local Government Finance regime that has been compounded by the COVID-19 pandemic and other potential Government Policy changes. - The Council has a statutory duty to undertake budget consultation, set a balanced budget and to 1.5 calculate the level of Council tax for its area. - 1.6 This report updates forecasts from those provided at the meeting on 18 November 2021 following receipt of the Provisional Local Government Finance Settlement for 2022/23 and further develops the planned approach to closing the projected funding gap in the revenue budget.
+- 1.4 There remains an inherently high level of uncertainty surrounding the Local Government Finance regime that has been compounded by the COVID-19 pandemic and other potential Government Policy changes. - 1.5 The Council has a statutory duty to undertake budget consultation, set a balanced budget and to calculate the level of Council tax for its area. - 1.6 This report updates forecasts from those provided at the Cabinet meeting on 6 July 2021, following review by Overview and Scrutiny Committee, review by Audit and Member Standards Committee, receipt of the Provisional Local Government Finance Settlement for 2022/23 and further develops the planned approach to closing the projected funding gap in the revenue budget. - 1.7 A very small number of updates have been made to detailed information contained in earlier reports to Overview and Scrutiny Committee and Audit and Member Standards Committee to reflect the availability of more up to date or accurate information.